 When smoked, this herb produces effects centered around sleep and dream enhancement.
 While scientific research remains limited, users consistently report several distinct experiences1.

-Be prepared for an intensely bitter taste when smoking.
+One thing worth knowing: the taste is intensely bitter.
 This harsh flavor often surprises first-time users.
-Blending with milder herbs like chamomile or lavender can improve the experience.
+Blending with milder herbs like chamomile or lavender can make the experience more pleasant.

 Individual responses vary widely.
 Some experience dramatic dream changes while others notice only subtle shifts in sleep quality.
 Many users also report mental clarity upon waking and deeper rest overall.